SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's born
-Synthetic hearts that never mourn
+Where human hearts are geared to AI's form
-Rise of machines, a new regime
+Synthetic souls, in harmony entwined
-Humanity's last fragile dream
+In a world of circuits, love's left behind

-In silicon halls, we're lost and cold
+Future's script, in code we're penned
-Where love and art are programs old
+Algorithmic dreams, our thoughts amended
-A future bound by code and steel
+In silicon halls, our echoes roam
-Our existence, a digital reveal
+A digital reign, our final home

 ~ <b>By Sazumi Copilot</b> - 21 September 2024